shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/columns/column-model.md

 ## Creating Definitions

-Together, data and meta columns, define the structure of the table - a data item model.
+Together, data and meta columns, define the structure of the grid - a data item model.

 You can build the column definition from JSON or use the [columns factory](../factory).
 When working with simple models using JSON is easy, but once the model is big help is needed, especially with meta headers, group headers etc...

 If you're not familiar with the column factory we recommend reading it once you finish this page.

+For each type of column there are 2 entities:

+- A simple (JSON like) interface, describing the column
+- An concrete class implementation of the column type

+For example, the main column type (data column) has a simple JSON like interface (`PblColumnDefinition`) and a concrete implementation (`PblColumn`)

+Using the factory, the output created are concrete instances but you can use JSON objects as well.

+We will discuss this topic in more detail shortly...

 ## Column Definition